 For perspective, contrast the 17 Win Super Mag (no relation to the WSM centerfire cartridges) against the former rimfire velocity champ, the popular .17 Hornady Magnum Rimfire.
-While the 17 HMR shoots delightfully flat, the 17 Win Super Mag shoots two times flatter and drifts only half as far in the wind.
-Its 20-grain bullets retain more than twice as much downrange energy, and its 25-grain projectiles nearly triple the energy of the 17-grain V-Max in the HMR load.
+While the 17 HMR shoots delightfully flat, the 17 Win Super Mag shoots two times flatter and drifts only half as far in the wind, as this video explains.
+Its 20-grain bullets retain more than twice as much downrange energy, and its 25-grain projectiles nearly triple the energy of the 17-grain V-Max in the HMR load, as this video demonstrates.

 Zero the 20-grain Win Super Mag load at 150 yards and it will strike less than an inch high at 100 yards and just 2.6 inches low at 200 yard.
 This means you can aim dead center on a teeny little ground squirrel at any range out to 200 yards and hit it.

 Ballistics like this aren’t just interesting, they’re game changing.
 The 17 Win Super Mag rimfire matches or beats the performance of the 22 Hornet centerfire cartridge for two-thirds less cost.
 Yup.
 You should be able to buy 17 Win Super Mag rounds for around 30 cents each.
 Hornet cartridges go for closer to $1 each.
 Three shots for the price of one?
 I’ll take it.

 Some nay-sayers will poo poo this .17 as unnecessary and way more expensive than the .22 Long Rifle.
 Well sure.
 But fillet mignon is more expensive than hamburger.
 I think you can agree there’s a reason to eat a fillet now and then.